 Some planets have constructed starbases.
 These planets are shown as colored squares instead of circles.
 Starbases can build new ships, and can greatly increase the defense of their planet.

 The colored dots between the planets represent starships.
 Light blue ships are yours.
 As with planets, clicking on a ship will show a ship section in the upper left of the screen.
-If a ship is in orbit of a planet, there is a circle around the planet.
-In that case, clicking on the location will create a small selection menu in the upper left corner.
-The same will happen if there are multiple ships in the same location.
+Clicking on a location, other than a planet, with multiple ships will create a small selection menu in the upper left corner.

 If you have one of your ships selected, you can left-click on a location to order your ship to go there.
 This can also be done with the cursor keys.
 A ship with movement orders shows a line in the direction of its heading.